 This lesson is the last in a series of three lessons focused on conducting searches independently.
 This lesson focuses on criteria 5 and 6 of the research process in the Conducting Independent Searches Checklist.
 As in Lesson 8, students use the previous lesson's assessment (completed research tools), with teacher feedback, to assess their current search process and make strategic decisions about changes, additions, and deletions to the Research Frame.
 Students update the Research Frame as needed.
-Students continue to research independently, using the steps taught in 10.3.2 Lessons 3-5 (plan searches, assess sources, annotate sources, record notes, and evaluate arguments).
+Students continue to research independently, using the steps taught in 11.3.2 Lessons 3-5 (plan searches, assess sources, annotate sources, record notes, and evaluate arguments).
+Student learning in this lesson is assessed via individual students' completed research tools, including Potential Sources Tools, Taking Notes Tools, and a current Research Frame.

-For the lesson assessment, students turn in all completed research tools, including Potential Sources Tools, Taking Notes Tools, and a current Research Frame.
-For homework, students continue conducting searches independently, following the steps outlined in 10.3.2 Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments).
+For homework, students continue conducting searches independently, following the steps outlined in 11.3.2 Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments).
 Additionally, students organize their research by inquiry paths in the Research Portfolio.